How the Global IPv4 Transfer Market Really Works

 How IPv4 Transfers Work Globally

-The global IPv4 transfer market operates under the supervision of Regional Internet Registries.
-Each registry has specific policies governing how address space can change ownership.
+The global IPv4 transfer market operates under the supervision of Regional Internet Registries, including inter-RIR frameworks such as ARIN 8.4 transfers.
+These policies define how IPv4 address space can be transferred between organizations across regions.

 The process typically includes: